tomaszbabiuk/aeplugin-scenes/README.md

+# Welcome

-# This is a plugin for Automate-Everything.
+This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything).
 It provides scene objects that helps share behaviors/automations across objects.

-This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything)

 # Directory setup
 ```bash